cyan-chatter/giggle/README.md

 - Server-side Rendering with [Handlebars](https://handlebarsjs.com/) Rendering Engine

 ### Sidenote:
 Currently, [I](https://github.com/cyan-chatter) am modifying the data flow design of the application to implement Diffie Hellman Key Exchange Algorithm to provide secure end to end encryption.
-The work for this is in progress in the branch: Encrypt of this Repository.
+The work for this is in progress in the branch: encrypt of this Repository.
 Any open source enthusiast is welcome to contribute :smiley:

 For the current Dependencies of the appplication, check [package.json](https://github.com/cyan-chatter/giggle/blob/master/package.json) file.